 Lynette is currently an Executive Assistant to Councilman Corey O’Connor.
 A Registered Nurse by profession, Lynette has been involved in Democratic politics and government for 36 years and has been active in community service and social justice issues throughout the region.

 She is a former President of the National Council of Jewish Women, currently the Chair of the Children’s Rooms in the Courts, a member of the Partner’s Council for the Center for Women, and on the Boards of the Pennsylvania Coalition Against Domestic Violence, Jewish Residential Services and the Bob O'Connor Foundation.
 Lynette is married to attorney Stanley Lederman and is the mother of two children and grandmother of two grandsons.
 She is a resident of Squirrel Hill.

 Matt Singer, Legislative Aide

 Matt is a Legislative Aide working in Councilman O’Connor’s office specializing in policy research, analysis and writing.
 Additionally, he works with constituents to resolve various issues and address the concerns of District 5 residents.
 He also has experience tracking grants and with written and professional communication.

-He graduated cum laude from the University of Pittsburgh with a degree in politics and philosophy from the University Honors College, where his studies focused on contemporary applications of democratic theory.
-While at Pitt, Matt was highly involved in campus media, having played significant roles in each of the campus’ major media outlets, working as the editor in chief of Pitt Political Review, the news director at WPTS Radio and as a senior staff writer at The Pitt News, as well as serving as the first press secretary and chief of staff of the University’s Student Government Board.
+He graduated with honors from the University of Pittsburgh with a degree in politics and philosophy from the University Honors College, where his studies focused on contemporary applications of democratic theory.
+While at Pitt, Matt was highly involved in campus media, working as the editor in chief of Pitt Political Review, the news director at WPTS Radio and as a senior staff writer at The Pitt News.